radius-project/radius/docs/contributing/contributing-code/contributing-code-kubernetes/running-locally.md

-# Running Radius resource provider locally with an Azure Environment
+# Running Radius resource provider locally with a Kubernetes Environment

 There are many times where it's important to be able to debug the Radius RP locally, as there may be code that needs to be updated.

 Currently in Radius, there are two different ways to run Radius locally based on whether we are running the _old_ way with a Custom RP, or in the new world with the Application.Core RP.

-## Old world - Custom RP
+## Old world - Custom RP, Mongo, and Deployment Engine

 You can run the Radius RP locally using:

 - MongoDB in a container
 - Your local Kubernetes credentials
-- Your local Azure credentials

 This will enable to use an ephemeral database as well as your local changes to the RP (built from source).

-## Step 1: Running MongoDB
+### Step 1: Running MongoDB

 The resource provider uses MongoDB (CosmosDB in production).
 For local testing we can provide this via Docker.
 However, Mongo does some complicated networking things that require a complex setup.
 The instructions here will run MongoDB in a compatible way with the connection string provided above.